 I am a Computer Science graduate student in the PhD program at UC Berkeley.
 My advisor is Sylvia Ratnasamy, and my research interests are primarily in computer networks.
 My dissertation focuses on new opportunities and challenges arising from moving middlebox services to clouds and ISPs.

-I'm interested in big networking questions surrounding middleboxes, Internet-scale systems, measurement, Internet architecture, and cloud computing.
+I'm interested in big networking questions surrounding middleboxes, networked systems, measurement, Internet architecture, and cloud computing.
 Some of my past and current projects are below; more details are on my publications page and in my CV.

 In a study of 57 enterprise networks, we found that middleboxes like firewalls and caches are expensive, failure-prone, and difficult to manage.
 To resolve these challenges, we built APLOMB, a service which allows enterprises to ditch their middleboxes entirely.
 With APLOMB, cloud providers offer middleboxes as a "service" to enterprise clients who tunnel their traffic to a nearby datacenter to receive security and performance processing services.